The Web-Shell Service

 The platform includes a web-based command-line shell ("web shell") service for running application services and performing basic file-system operations from a web browser.

-For example, you can use the Presto CLI to run SQL queries on your data; use the TSDB CLI to work with TSDBs; use
+For example, you can use the Trino CLI to run SQL queries on your data; use

 - The web shell isn't a fully functional Linux shell.
 See Software Specifications and Restrictions for specific restrictions.